 How your plant varieties protection application is processed

-The examination of the application will be administered by IPOS and the technical examination of the new plant variety will be conducted locally by the Agri-Food Veterinary Authority of Singapore (AVA).
+The preliminary examination of the application will be administered by IPOS and the technical examination of the new plant variety will be conducted by an Examiner appointed by IPOS.

 This flowchart outlines what happens after you have submitted your application.